line-em/devops-23-24-JPE-1231866/CA1/README.md

   similar to how it's done in Git.

-Overall, while there are some differences in the commands and workflows between Git and Mercurial, the fundamental concepts of version control remain the same.
+Overall, while there are some differences in the commands and workflows between Git and Mercurial, but the fundamental concepts of version control remain the same.